Mannuel25/Mini-Python-Projects/number_guessing_game/README.md

 # Prerequisites

 It requires no prerequisites, you only need to run the script.
-If you don't have Python installed, you can visit [here](https://www.python.org/downloads/) to download Python
+If you don't have Python installed, you can visit [here](https://www.python.org/downloads/) to download Python.

 # How to run the script